accordproject/techdocs/docs/logic-complex-type.md

 ## Records

 Sometimes it is convenient to declare a structure without having to declare it first.
-You can do that using a record, which is similar to a class but without its name:
+You can do that using a record, which is similar to a class but without a name attached to it:

 ```ergo
    {